intona/json-parser/README.md

   removed entirely (the parser will then accept inf/nan).
 - In addition, it uses some simple string functions, which should not pose any trouble.
-- The only required C11 features that are not available in C99 is the use of the _Alignof operator and the static_assert() statement.
+- The only required C11 features that are not available in C99 are the use of the _Alignof operator and the static_assert() statement.
 If you do not have a C11 compiler, set MAX_ALIGN to the correct value (usually 8 or 4, or 1 if your target CPU supports fast unaligned accesses) and remove the asserts.